 In July 2018, Chris left the Whips office when he became Parliamentary Under Secretary of State at the Department for Exiting the EU (DExEU), working as part of the team delivering on Brexit.
 This involved coordinating and delivering on policy, contingency planning as well as secondary legislation.
 He also supported DExEU as they worked to establish international agreements and trade, thereby forming the future relationship between the UK and EU.

-However, in April 2019 after much contemplation, Chris decided to leave Theresa May's Government.
+However, in April 2019, Chris decided to leave Theresa May's Government.
 He was very grateful to be given the opportunity to serve the UK in his ministerial role and was ready to continue to represent constituents as the Member of Parliament for Daventry from the backbenches.

 On the 25th July 2019 Chris was appointed as a Minister of State at the Department for Transport, responsible for Rail, Cycling and Walking.
 Chris coordinated a number of emergency measures to support the rail industry's recovery from the Covid-19 pandemic, introduced decarbonisation initiatives to support the country's Net Zero Strategy, and contributed to a complete restructuring of UK rail, through the creation of Great British Railways.